R. S. Thomas: Religious views

-Thomas's son, Gwydion, a resident of Thailand, recalls his father's sermons, in which he would "drone on" to absurd lengths about the evil of refrigerators, washing machines, televisions and other modern devices.
+Thomas's son, Gwydion, recalls his father's sermons, in which he would "drone on" to absurd lengths about the evil of refrigerators, washing machines, televisions and other modern devices.
 Thomas preached that they were all part of the temptation of scrambling after gadgets rather than attending to more spiritual needs.
 "It was the Machine, you see," Gwydion explained to a biographer.
 "This to a congregation that didn't have any of these things and were longing for them."
 Although he may have taken some ideas to extreme lengths, Theodore Dalrymple wrote, Thomas "was raising a deep and unanswered question: What is life for?
 Is it simply to consume more and more, and divert ourselves with ever more elaborate entertainments and gadgetry?
 What will this do to our souls?"
 He had a reputation, which perhaps he cultivated, of being not always charitable and sometimes awkward and taciturn.
 Some critics have interpreted photographs of him as indicating he was "formidable, bad-tempered, and apparently humourless."

 In terms of religion, although he sometimes appeared to lack charity and patience, Thomas served as a Church in Wales parish priest all his working life.
 His training at St Michael's College, Llandaff, placed him somewhat in the Tractarian Tradition, though he does not seem to have been more than central in his position as regards the conduct of services.
 Although a fervent Welsh nationalist, he appears to have preferred the 1662 Book of Common Prayer of the Church of England (even in Welsh translation) over the 1966 order for the Holy Eucharist which the Church in Wales produced for itself and which came into use during his final year at Eglwys Fach.
 In one of his autobiographical books, he asserted that in retirement he could no longer bring himself to go to Holy Communion on account of the changes, although one of his successors at Aberdaron indicated that Thomas always retained the bishop's permission to officiate and occasionally did so at Llanfaelrhys, when no one else could be found.
 His prime objection to the revised services was that since the Second Vatican Council (1962–65) – which also had liturgical repercussions within Anglicanism – he could not bear to see the priest facing the people when in reality he should be leading the people towards God from the traditional east-facing position.
 "It is to God that the mystery belongs," he wrote pointedly, "and woe to man when he interferes with that mystery.
 As T. S. Eliot says: 'Humankind cannot bear very much reality.'"